Chart Color Schemes

 Ringwood North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Ringwood North's population was around 9,803 as of Nov 2025.
-This reflected an increase of 149 people since the 2021 Census, which reported a population of 9,654 people.
-The change was inferred from the estimated resident population of 9,803 from the ABS as of June 2024 and an additional 29 validated new addresses since the Census date.
-This level of population equated to a density ratio of 2,072 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Ringwood North's 1.5% growth since census positioned it within 2.5 percentage points of the SA4 region (4.0%), demonstrating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration contributing approximately 80.3% of overall population gains during recent periods.
+Ringwood North's population was 9,654 as of Feb 2021.
+By Feb 2026, it had increased to around 9,803, a rise of 149 people (1.5%).
+This increase is inferred from the ABS estimated resident population of 9,803 in June 2024 and 29 validated new addresses since the Census date.
+The population density was 2,072 persons per square kilometer, above national averages assessed by AreaSearch.
+Overseas migration contributed approximately 80.3% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilised VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation method from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Future population trends indicated lower quartile growth, with the area expected to expand by 388 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 4.0% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the population is expected to increase by 388 persons, reflecting a total gain of 4.0% over the 17-year period.

 Frequently Asked Questions - Population